Signaletic operads

 \subsubsection{Series poset operad}

-As observed above, the operators~$\Operations_k$ on $k$-rooted $k$-posets defined in \cref{def:messyCitelangisSeriesActionPosets} do not verify the messy series $k$-citelangis relations.
+As observed above, the operations~$\Operations_k$ on $k$-rooted $k$-posets defined in \cref{def:messyCitelangisSeriesActionPosets} do not satisfy the messy series $k$-citelangis relations.
 However, they satisfy a subset of these relations which in turn defines an operad on posets.
 This operad can be seen as a suboperad of an operad on all $k$-rooted $k$-posets defined by the following composition rules, illustrated in \cref{fig:seriesPosetOperad}.